mrisen/inet-showcases/wireless/coexistence/doc/index.rst

    :width: 80%
    :align: center

-In general, the Wpan takes a performance hit from the Wifi because the Wifi is more likely to win channel access, due to shorter SIFS and backoff periods.
-On the other hand, when the Wpan gains channel access, it keeps the channel busy for longer than the Wifi would.
+In general, the WPAN takes a performance hit from the Wifi because the Wifi is more likely to win channel access, due to shorter SIFS and backoff periods.
+On the other hand, when the WPAN gains channel access, it keeps the channel busy for longer than the Wifi would.
-It takes about ten times as much time for the Wpan to transmit its 88-byte packet as it takes for the Wifi to transmit its 1000-byte packet.
+It takes about ten times as much time for the WPAN to transmit its 88-byte packet as it takes for the Wifi to transmit its 1000-byte packet.
 The relative duration of transmissions of the two technologies is illustrated with the sequence chart below.
-The chart shows a packet transmission and ACK, for Wifi and Wpan, respectively.
+The chart shows a packet transmission and ACK, for Wifi and WPAN, respectively.
 The scale is linear.

 .. figure:: seqchart.png
    :width: 100%

+   This is the caption

 Sources: :download:`omnetpp.ini <../omnetpp.ini>`, :download:`CoexistenceShowcase.ned <../CoexistenceShowcase.ned>`